Rama Valayden: Political career

 Just before the 1982 General Elections he launched a movement named Groupement Révolutionnaire Mauricien.
 Rama Valayden launched a new party Mouvement Républicain in 1996 after distancing himself from the PMSD.
 He was candidate at the September 1999 by-elections in Constituency No. 20 but he was defeated by his rival Xavier Duval.

 At the July 2005 General Elections he was candidate of Alliance Sociale in Constituency No. 19 but he was not elected as rival alliance MSM-MMM won all three seats in that constituency.
 However he was appointed as Attorney General from 2005 to 2009 as his party MR was in alliance with the winning coalition of PTR-PMXD-VF-MR-MMSM.

 At the May 2010 General Elections Rama Valayden was candidate of the PTr-PMSD-MSM coalition but he was not elected.

-In preparation for the November 2019 General Elections Rama Valayden was expecting the Labour Party to support his candidacy but this did not eventuate.
+In preparation for the November 2019 General Elections Rama Valayden was expecting the Labour Party to support his candidacy but this did not materialize.
 In the aftermath of Labour Party's poor performance in 2019 Rama Valayden blamed poor leadership and chaos within the party for its repeated defeat.